UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/doc/age-and-unemployment-rates-report.md

 In order to apply the ANOVA, we are assuming that the following conditions are satisified.
 First of all, all of our samples are independent of each other.
-Secondly, the variances between different age groups are assumed to be equal. thirdly, to be able to use anova and pairwise t-tests we need to assume our data and residuals are normally distributed.
+Secondly, the variances between different age groups are assumed to be equal.
+Thirdly, to be able to use anova and pairwise t-tests we need to assume our data and residuals are normally distributed.
 Lastly, we are assuming that male and female observations are equally important in our studies.